 Avoid overtly mature fruits.
 Minor cuts and spots are common on the skin.
 Such small abrasions on the fruit surface usually do not influence the quality of the fruit.

-Once at home, keep them in fruit basket and place in cool dark place where they stay well for 1-2 days.
-Ripe fruits may be kept inside the refrigerator for up to one week.
-Additonally, passion fruit freezes well.
-Simply scoop the pulp into a bowl, add a little sugar, and freeze in the chillier tray.
+Once at home, keep them in a fruit basket and place them in a cool dark place where they stay well for 1-2 days.
+Ripe fruits may be maintained in the refrigerator for up to one week.
+Additionally, passion fruit freezes well.
+Simply scoop the pulp into a bowl, add a little sugar, and freeze in the chiller tray.

 |Cut section of passion-granadilla fruit.